noahehall/theBookOfNoah/0current/databases/postgres.md

       psql -U username -h hostname "dbname=db sslmode=require" -- connect to remote db via SSL
       \q -- Quit/Exit
       \H -- toggle html output format

-      \timing -- toggle the display of query execution time
       \e -- use the program defined by the EDITOR env var to execute a cmd
       \ef functioname -- edit a function with default text editor

-    -- user admin
-      \du -- List users

-    -- db admin
-      create database NAME -- create
-      alter database dbname rename to newname -- rename db pg_restore -U USERNAME -d DBNAME -l /path/to/db_data.tar -- load data into a db
-      \c DBNAME -- Connect to a database
-      \c dbname username -- connect to db as user
-      \l -- list all dbs

-    -- table admin
-      select pg_relation_size('dbname'); -- returns the size of the table in bytes, not included indexes or additional objects. select pg_total_relation_size('dbname'); -- returns the size of the table in bytes, including indexes or additional objects.
-      SELECT pg_size_pretty (pg_relation_size('actor')); -- convert bytes to kb/mb/gb/tb
-      \dt -- list all tables in current db
-      \d+ -- describe table
-      \dn -- list all schema of current db
-      \df -- list all available functions of current db
-      \dv -- list all views
-      \du -- list all users

   ```

 ### roles/users